Skip to content

 raw charoite

-Technically, charoite isn't a gem.
-Instead, it's classified as a silicate mineral, to be precise.
+Technically, charoite isn’t a gem.
+Instead, it’s classified as a silicate mineral, to be precise, and is almost purely composed of the charoite mineral.

 One interesting point about charoite is that its makeup is highly complex, so much so that experts can debate its actual chemical composition.
 The main challenge is finding large, well-formed specimens for analysis.
 Another is that charoite tends to be interwoven with other minerals when it forms, making it hard to separate the mineral charoite from the other stones.

 Charoite tends to be only somewhat transparent.
-However, it easily accepts a polish, allowing it to have a lovely lustre that's slightly pearly or silky.
-There can even be a cat's eye effect caused by various inclusions typically found in charoite, an optical phenomenon known as chatoyance.
+However, it easily accepts a polish, allowing it to have a lovely lustre that’s slightly pearly or silky.
+When polished, charoite's silky, fibrous structure results in a shimmery, chatoyant or iridescent appearance.
+There can even be a cat’s eye effect caused by various inclusions typically found in charoite, an optical phenomenon known as chatoyance.
+The very white flashes in charoite are sometimes caused by tiny white feldspar, contributing to its chatoyant or iridescent appearance.

 It’s also important to note that fake Charoite is incredibly prevalent.
 For example, a version of fluorite is often marketed as charoite, even though it isn’t the real deal.
 Sometimes, other stones are dyed to match charoite’s look, creating another source of fake charoite.

-Mainly, fakes hit the market because charoite is relatively rare and can command a decent price tag, giving less scrupulous people or companies an incentive to market a less valuable stone as charoite.
+Fakes hit the market mainly because charoite is relatively rare and can command a decent price tag, giving less scrupulous people or companies an incentive to market a less valuable stone as charoite.

 Charoite Stone Color